garygreen/dominar/README.md

 rules         | string         | Set of rules seperated by pipe triggers      | array/false    | Determines when validation will be triggered on element.
 Set to `false` to turn off automatic triggering. delay         | integer/false  | Delay in triggering validation when typing in a field.
-Set to `false` to always trigger validation as soon as possible. message       | boolean        | Whether to display error messages or not feedback      | boolean        | Whether to display feedback icon or not feedbackIcons | object         | Configure the `success` and `error` feedback icons
+Set to `false` to always trigger validation as soon as possible. container     | string         | The selector for the element container message       | boolean        | Whether to display error messages or not feedback      | boolean        | Whether to display feedback icon or not feedbackIcons | object         | Configure the `success` and `error` feedback icons